tofflemire/tofflemire.github.io/pages/spectroscopy.md

 ### Early Results - TWA 3A
 TWA 3A is a near-equal-mass (q=0.84), pre-MS binary with an eccentricity of 0.63 and an orbital period of 34.9 days.
 Over the course of 3 orbital periods we were able to obtain 14 SALT/HRS measurements.

-The figure below present the emission line H-alpha, which traces the
+The figure below presents the emission line H-alpha, which traces accretion shocks at the stellar surface.
+The observations are ordered according to
 <img src="/local_files/Ha_all.png" width="700" ALIGN="left">

 <img src="/local_files/TWA_HeI.png" width="300" ALIGN="left">